-Just to emphasize how good I think this is, on Untappd I have only rated three beers higher than 4.5, and only 37 (out of 1006 unique beers logged) at 4.5.
+Just to emphasize how good I think this is, on Untappd I have only rated three beers higher than 4.5, and only 37 (out of 1006 unique beers logged as of the time of writing) at 4.5.
 That means this beer is in the top 4% of beers I have ever tasted.

 Rooted in Nelson (IPA, 7.6% ABV).
 Unusual and unusually good.
 There's something almost "meaty" about the main flavor, I can't figure it out.
 3.5/5